AuReMe/esmecata/README.md

 The `annotation_reference` contains annotation only for the representative proteins, but the annotation of the other proteins of the same cluster can be propagated to the reference protein if the `-p` was used.

 The `pathologic` contains one sub-folder for each `observation_name` in which there is one PathoLogic file.
 There is also a `taxon_id.tsv` file which corresponds to a modified version of `proteome_cluster_tax_id.tsv` with only the `observation_name` and the `taxon_id`.
-This folder can be used as input to [mpwt](https://github.com/AuReMe/mpwt) to reconstruct metabolic networks using Pathway Tools PathoLogic.
+This folder can be used as input to [mpwt](https://github.com/AuReMe/mpwt) to reconstruct draft metabolic networks using Pathway Tools PathoLogic.

 The `uniprot_release_metadata.json` serves the same purpose as the one used in `esmecata proteomes` to retrieve metadata about Uniprot release at the time of the query.